 Ragged Mountain Natural Area

-NOTICE: ALL OF RAGGED MOUNTAIN NATURAL AREA IS CLOSED UNTIL DAM CONSTRUCTION IS COMPLETED IN MID 2014.
+NOTICE: ALL OF RAGGED MOUNTAIN NATURAL AREA IS CLOSED UNTIL DAM CONSTRUCTION IS COMPLETED IN MID SUMMER 2014.

 The Ragged Mountain Natural Area near Charlottesville, Virginia, is a beautiful 980-acre forest of mature oak, hickory, poplar, pine, and maple trees with two lakes and more than four miles of shoreline.
 Seven miles of trail lead through majestic forest, along rugged terrain, and through areas rich with wildlife and offer a unique opportunity for wilderness hiking within minutes of town.